-The point is that a genetic SNP variation may positively affect one outcome but negatively affect another.
+The point is: a genetic SNP variation may positively affect one outcome but negatively affect another.

 Factors that influence gene expression are referred to as “epigenetic” factors.
 These factors not only include the foods we eat and our lifestyle habits, but also the foods ‘our parents and even grandparents’ ate and their lifestyle habits.
 Even our attitudes and thoughts are epigenetic factors.

 Similarly, NOT having a gene SNP does not mean you are assured of not getting a particular disease.
-There are no guarantees and the body is a complex mix of gene, lifestyle and diet influences.
-Even establishing your Gene SNP’s and following guidelines, is no firm assurance that you will remain disease free.
+Enzymes also require co- factors to work properly so there are no guarantees, and the body is a complex mix of gene, lifestyle and diet influences.
+Even establishing your Gene SNP’s and following guidelines is no firm assurance that you will remain disease free.
 The poor diet and constant exposure to carcinogens of your grandparents, for example, may increase your risks of cancer regardless of your gene SNP profile.

 Your gene profile is a document that aims to group SNPs regarding certain health categories.
 The information should not be viewed as a diagnosis for any medical decisions.

 Julie Allen Rowland is a Functional Medicine Practitioner specializing in nutrigenomic information and not a medical doctor.
-Her role is to inform you and not to diagnose or treat you.
+Her role is to inform you, not to diagnose or treat you.

 Information on your report is gathered from many sources, believed correct at the time.
 Information is changing all the time and conclusions may change accordingly.
-All discussion, conclusions and opinions should be referred to an informed medical doctor to diagnose or treat any medical conditions, The gene SNP’s merely look at associations with Chronic Disease and are in no way confirmation that you will get the condition.
+All discussion, conclusions and opinions should be referred to an informed medical practitioner to diagnose or treat any medical conditions, The gene SNP’s merely look at associations with chronic disease and are in no way confirmation that you will get the condition.
 As mentioned, Gene SNP’s are influenced by Epigenetics and lifestyle.

 The actual report may be confusing and all possible effort will be made, in the accompanying consult, to explain and eliminate confusion.
 When you receive your report, please go through it ahead of the consultation time to highlight any areas where you may be uncertain as to impact or meaning.